COVID 19 ALERT:

 The Sudbury Community Arena is committed to creating a safe, comfortable, and enjoyable entertainment experience for all guests.
 Accordingly, we will not tolerate unsafe, abusive, unlawful or offensive conduct in our venues.
 This conduct includes, without limitation:

-- Along with the 13 other community arenas, beginning August 1, 2019, the Sudbury Community Arena will be a smoke free property.
+- Along with the 13 other community arenas, beginning August 1, 2019, the Sudbury Community Arena is a smoke free property.
 The change is in line with the updated Smoke-Free Ontario Act, designating public spaces as smoke and vape free.

 - Violence, fighting, threatening, taunting, physical or verbal harassment